final-form/final-form/README.md

 * Synchronously: returns `{}` or `undefined` when the values are valid, or an `Object` of validation errors when the values are invalid.
-* Asynchronously with a callback: returns `undefined`, calls `callback()` with no arguments on success, or with an `Object` of validation errors on failure.
 * Asynchronously with a `Promise`: returns a `Promise<?Object>` that resolves with no value on success or _resolves_ with an `Object` of validation errors on failure.
 The reason it _resolves_ with errors is to leave _rejection_ for